 The G20 membership includes the world’s largest advanced and emerging economies, representing two-thirds of the world’s population, 85 percent of global gross domestic product and 75 percent of global trade.
 Every country in the world would like auto manufacturing on its shores because of the dramatic impact on jobs and innovation in a country.

 In 2018, automakers spent more than $125 billion globally on research & development.
 According to the 2018 Global Innovation 1000 list, as study by Strategy&, automakers comprise six of the top 20 spots, and 11 of the top 50.

-In fact, the auto industry provides 16 percent of total worldwide R&D funding for all industries, and 90 percent of this automotive R&D is generated by the auto industry, with the federal government contributing only 1 percent.
+In fact, the auto industry provides 16 percent of total worldwide R&D funding for all industries.
+And according to the National Science Foundation, close to 90 percent of automotive R&D investment is done by the auto industry itself, with the federal government contributing only 1 percent.
 Nearly 60,000 people in the U.S. alone are employed in automotive research and development activities.